pudly/schmopera-hugo/content/articles/the-future-of-opera-is-indie.md

 ---
-title: The Future of Opera is Indie
+title: "The Future of Opera is Indie"
 ---

 > All art is independent; the mere act of labelling any art form as 'independent' is redundant.
 Independence is the only true state of art.” – Elliot Grove, Founder, Raindance Film Festival